The Essential Guide to E-Commerce Integration

 - XML Format

-eXtensible Markup Language or XML is used by developers to encode documents in a language that can be deciphered by humans and machines.
+developers use eXtensible Markup Language or XML to encode documents in a language that humans and machines can decipher.

-With respect to e-commerce integration, XML refer to the format of data that is exchanged between business systems that are unable to interact with each other in the original data format.
+Concerning e-commerce integration, XML refers to the format of data exchanged between business systems that cannot interact with each other in the original data format.

 Why Your Business Needs E-Commerce Integration